dex-guru/meta-aggregation-api/readme.md

 (DEX aggregator).
 All provider specific logic should be implemented there.

 Providers classes are expected to handle errors as well.

+#### 2. Add Provider's config

+Provider's config is a JSON with provider's name, display name and supported chains.
+Every chain is an object with spender address for market order and limit order.

+If provider doesn't support one of order types, then this spender address for this order type should be null.

 ### Chains support